Trivaris/Trivnix/README.md

 ## Configuration
 - Host options live under `hosts/<host>` and inherit common modules from `hosts/common`.
-- Home‑manager modules reside in `modules/` and can be added or removed from each user configuration.
+- Home‑manager modules reside in `home/modules/` and can be added or removed from each user configuration.
+- NixOS modules reside in `hosts/modules/` and can be added or removed from each host configuration.
 - Secrets are stored in `secrets/` and decrypted by `sops-nix` at build time.
 - NixOS Optional features can be toggled by modifying the list in `hosts/<host>/default.nix`
 - Home Manager Optional features can be toggled by modifying the module toggles in `home/<user>/<host>.nix`.